Frequently Asked Questions

 Yes we do.
-However, the is a specific application process that international students must follow.
+However, there is a specific application process that international students must follow.
 To read more about international student applications please click here.

 NBC is not accredited.
 We hold to high academic standards which allow our students to transfer easily to a number of other Bible colleges and seminaries in Canada.
 However, our focus has always been more on the Bible, ministry training, and spiritual growth than on pure academics.
 Our strength is our ability to focus on those three things at an affordable cost to our students.

-NBC receives applications right up until the beginning of up-coming school semester.
+NBC receives applications right up until the beginning of the up coming school semester.
 It makes good sense to get your application in as early as possible since dorm space does fill up, there are financial incentives for early application, and applying before August 15th allows you to apply for bursaries.
 If for some reason you find yourself applying at the end of August or in September, you can speed up the process by applying on-line and having your references submit their recommendations on-line as well.
-You and your references can also fax in the forms as well.
+You and your references can also fax in the forms.

 NBC will begin processing your application once all of the application steps have been completed.
 The amount of time needed for processing the application will depend on how quickly your transcript and references follow your application, but normally you can expect it to take between two weeks and two months.
 In mid-summer you will be mailed a package with more information.